crownstone/cloud-installer/README.md

 Every user in your sphere will have to download their data at [https://next.crownstone.rocks/user-data](https://next.crownstone.rocks/user-data).

-Then, go to your own cloud v2 server [http://127.0.0.1:3050/import-data](http://127.0.0.1:3050/import-data), with the IP address of your server, and the port configured for cloud v2.
+Then, go to your own cloud v2 server [http://127.0.0.1:3050/import-data](http://127.0.0.1:3050/import-data) and the port configured for cloud v2.
+Make sure to replace `127.0.0.1` with the IP address of your server, you can find it with the command `hostname -I`.

 Now upload the downloaded data.
 Note that this can take a while, wait until the page changes into "DONE".